 Important Athletic Notice

-The California Interscholastic Federation (CIF) / Sac-Joaquin Section (SJS) recently announced the changes that will be made to the 2020-21 sport calendar due to the COVID-19 pandemic.
-This new sport calendar was developed by the Section Commissioners and the State CIF Office as well as with input from Coaches, Athletic Directors and School Administrators.
+On December 1, 2020, the California Interscholastic Federation (CIF) State and CIF- Sac-Joaquin Section (SJS) announced new and updated changes that will be made to the 2020-21 sport calendar due to the COVID-19 pandemic.
+The new sport calendar came out on December 18, 2020, along with an updated memo.

-All sports were divided into two seasons of play (Season #1 and Season #2) instead of the standard three seasons of play (fall, winter, and spring).
+All sports are still divided into two seasons of play (Season #1 and Season #2) instead of the standard three seasons of play (fall, winter, and spring).
 The breakdown is as follows:

-Season #1 includes the following sports: cross country (men and women), volleyball (men and women), water polo (men and women), D7 Soccer (men and women), and football.
+Season #1 includes the following sports: cross country (men and women), volleyball (women), water polo (men and women), D7 Soccer (men and women), and football.
 Season #1 will have the following start dates for official tryouts:

-It is understood that this set-up is not ideal for multi-sport athletes, it does allow full seasons of sport with minimal crossover between the two seasons of sport.
+It is understood that this set-up is not ideal for multi-sport athletes.
 We will work closely between our multi-sporters to alleviate as much stress as possible.
 Facility issues were also considered by the CIF in order to avoid the cancellation of specific levels of sport or programs.
 This is only a one year adjustment due to the pandemic and we will return to a normal, three season sports season (fall, winter, spring) the following year.

 Athletic Directors/Coaching Staff will adjust their game schedules, practice schedules, and training regimens to best prepare the student-athletes for this adaptation of the schedule.
-For Conditioning this fall please refer to our ‘Phased Return to Athletics’ plan for each site.
+For Conditioning that is ongoing, please refer to our ‘Phased Return to Athletics’ plan for each site.

-Visit your site’s Athletic page for more information and Season #1 game schedules:
+Visit your site’s athletic page for more information and Season #1 game schedules – these will be adjusted once updates are made by the CIF.

 Looking forward to seeing our student-athletes in action!